Intake is open from Monday, June 29 to Wednesday, September 30

 Step 3.
 Submit the application package

-Applicants need to submit 3 hard copies and one electronic copy of the entire submission package for a total of 4 copies during the intake period to the ministry address below.
+Applicants must submit 3 hard copies and one electronic copy of the entire application package – 4 copies in total to the ministry address below before intake closes.

 After you apply

-- the top projects that meet all the requirements and demonstrate potential for financial viability will then proceed for a full assessment
+- The panel will move the top-scoring projects that meet all the requirements and demonstrate the potential for financial viability to an in-depth assessment.

-Audited financial statements are required along with a brief narrative summary which may include but not be limited to:
+Audited financial statements are required along with a brief narrative summary, which may include without being limited to:

 - significance of the project